MadBomber/aia/man/aia.1.md

 : Dump the current configuration to a file in the format denoted by the file's extension.
 Currently only .yml, .yaml and .toml are acceptable file extensions.  *If the file exists, it will be over-written without warning.*

 `--shell`
-: This option tells `aia` to replace references to system environment variables in the prompt with the value of the envar.  envars are like $HOME and ${HOME} in this example their occurance will be replaced by the value of ENV['HOME'].
-Also the dynamic shell command in the pattern $(shell command) will be executed and its output replaces its pattern.
-It does not matter if your shell uses different patters than BASH since the replacement is being done within a Ruby context.
+: Enables `aia` to access your terminal's shell environment from inside the prompt text, allowing for dynamic content insertion using system environment variables and shell commands.

 `--erb`
-: If dynamic prompt content using $(...) wasn't enough here is ERB.
-Embedded RUby.  <%= ruby code %> within a prompt will have its ruby code executed and the results of that execution will be inserted into the prompt.
-I'm sure we will find a way to truly misuse this capability.
-Remember, some say that the simple prompt is the best prompt.
+: Turns the prompt text file into a fully functioning ERB template, allowing for embedded Ruby code processing within the prompt text.

 `--iq`, `--image_quality` *VALUE*
-: (Used with backend 'client' only) See the OpenAI docs for valid values (depends on model) - default: ''
+: Used with an LLM that supports image generation - default: ''

 `--is`, `--image_size` *VALUE*
-: (Used with backend 'client' only) See the OpenAI docs for valid values (depends on model) - default: ''
+: Used with an LLM that supports image generation - default: ''

 `--model` *NAME*
-: Name of the LLM model to use - default is gpt-4-1106-preview
+: Name of the LLM model to use - default is gpt-4o-mini

 `--speak`
 : Simple implementation.
-Uses the "say" command to speak the response.
+Uses the speech model to convert text to audio then plays the audio.
 Fun with --chat

 `--sm`, `--speech_model` *MODEL NAME*
-: Which OpenAI LLM to use for text-to-speech (TTS) - default: tts-1
+: The model to use for text-to-speech (TTS) - default: tts-1

 `--voice` *VOICE NAME*
-: Which voice to use when speaking text.
+: Which voice to use with the speech model.
 If its "siri" and the platform is a Mac, then the CLI utility "say" is used.
-Any other name will be used with OpenAI - default: alloy
+Any other name will be used with speech model - default: alloy

 `--terse`
-: Add a clause to the prompt text that instructs the backend to be terse in its response.
+: Add a clause to the prompt text that instructs the LLM to be terse in its response.

 `--tm`, `--transcription_model` *MODEL NAME*
-: Which OpenAI LLM to use for audio-to-text - default: whisper-1
+: Which LLM to use for audio-to-text - default: whisper-1

 `--version`
-: Print Version - default is false
+: Print the aia ersion - default is false

 `-c`, `--config_file` *PATH_TO_CONFIG_FILE*
 : Load Config File. both YAML and TOML formats are supported.
 Also ERB is supported.
 For example ~/aia_config.yml.erb will be processed through ERB and then through YAML.
 The result will be written out to ~/aia_config.yml so that you can manually verify that you got what you wanted from the ERB processing.